Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 - The free version of [LibXL](http://www.libxl.com) I used will write a banner in the first row of each spreadsheet and it will be able to read only 300 cells (first row is unavailable).
 If you want to remove banner and reading restriction, you may contact them for a license.
 - It takes time for BIM360 to automatically translate the new uploaded Revit file version, please wait for a while to see the viewable and properties.
 - Client JavaScript requires modern browser.
+- Currently, the sample support Design Automation engine 2019 & 2020, you can use `Configure` button to delete|create different versions of Design Automation Revit engine.

 ## License